POWER LEVELING at the Game Developers Conference, 2019

 Producer | Riot Games

-With three years of shipping products and projects to players globally for Riot Games and ten years robust production experience, Nicole Smith enjoys solving complex, multi-scale problems.
+With three years of delivering value to players globally for Riot Games and ten years robust production experience, Nicole Smith enjoys solving complex, multi-scale problems.
 Nicole shares her passion for education and empowerment through mentoring and volunteering, including teaching with Junior Achievement, founding nerd meetup groups, building curriculum for panels, and starting resume review classes for aspiring gaming applicants.

 Guild Members are:

 - Emerging creative technologists pursuing digital games with 0-6 years of professional experience who are 18+.
 Previous applicants have ranged from individuals with high school degrees + bootcamp experience, up-and coming independent game makers, to PhDs who have been in major technology companies looking to begin their journey into digital games.

 - Driven to make the most of their time at GDC; from attending workshops and conference events to initiating conversations and meetings with industry professionals, you have created a jam-packed schedule tailored to your specific goals but know that being flexible is key.

 - Impress us with the breadth and depth of their portfolio.